dovilegirdziu/kovo8/README.md

 # kovo8
-A little app to celebrate March 8 - Women's Day in Lithuanian
+A little app to celebrate March 8 - Women's Day!
+Try clicking - it will change the background.